WheteThunger/RecycleManager/README.md

 - `Custom recycle speed` -- This section allows you to customize recycler speed.
   - `Enabled` (`true` or `false`) -- While `true`, this plugin will override the recycling speed on all recyclers.
 Other plugins can use the `OnRecycleManagerSpeed` hook to override this behavior for specific recyclers or players.
-  - `Default recycle time (seconds)` -- While `Enabled` is `true`, this value determines how long (in seconds) recyclers will take to produce items.
+  - `Default recycle time (seconds)` -- While `Enabled` is `true`, this value determines how long (in seconds) recyclers will take to process each item.
 Vanilla equivalent is `5.0` seconds.
-  - `Recycle time by item short name (item: seconds)` -- This section allows you to specify how long (in seconds) recyclers will take to process specific input items, overriding `Default recycle time (seconds)`.
+  - `Recycle time multiplier by item short name (item: multiplier)` -- This section allows you to speed up or slow down recycling for specific input items, using multipliers.
-    - Example: `{ "gears": 3.0, "metalpipe": 2.0 }`
+    - Example: `{ "gears": 0.5, "metalpipe": 0.25 }` will make `gears` recycle in half the time (2x as fast), and `metalpipe` recycle in 1/4 the time (4x as fast).
+    - `0.5` = 2x speed
+    - `0.25` = 4x speed
+    - `0.2` = 5x speed
+    - `0.1` = 10x speed
+    - `0.0` = instant
-  - `Recycle time multiplier by permission` -- This list defines speed multipliers that apply only to players with the corresponding permission.
+  - `Recycle time multiplier by permission` -- This list allows you to speed up or slow down recycling for specific players according to their permission.
 Each entry in this list will generate a permission of the format `recyclemanager.speed.<suffix>`.
-Granting that permission to a player assigns that speed multiplier to them.
+Granting that permission to a player assigns the corresponding multiplier to them.
     - `Permission suffix` -- This is used to generate a permission of the format `recyclemanager.speed.<suffix>`.
 For example, if you set this to `"fast"`, the plugin will generate the permission `recyclemanager.speed.fast`.
     - `Recycle time multiplier` -- The time the recycler takes to produce items will be multiplied by this value.
-      - `0.5` = 2x speed
-      - `0.2` = 5x speed
-      - `0.1` = 10x speed
-      - `0.0` = instant

 #### Item restrictions